 Public and Media FAQs

 The short answer is that the law requires you to send them to us.
-Click here to read the Open Meetings Law.
 We can’t tell you exactly why the General Assembly said you have to file with us.
 One possibility is that people sometimes have trouble knowing where to look for government agencies on the Internet but know about the Secretary of State’s office.

 The individual agencies decide.
 They may consult their attorney or the Attorney General to help decide if notices have to be filed with us.
-For more information, you may find the Attorney General’s FAQs and Guide to Open Government helpful.
-Click here to go to the Attorney General’s website.
+For more information, you may find the helpful.

 Some agencies choose to file notices of special or called meetings or public hearings with us.